hapticdata/ncs/notes/ec2.md

 		export JAVA_HOME=/System/Library/Frameworks/JavaVM.framework/Home/

 * Hope you have java?

+As it happens, I did have java the first time I did this, but not on a clean install of OS X Lion.
+Atempting to run `/usr/bin/java -v` prompted OS X to ask and install it.

 * Setup a key pair for ssh-ing with the ec2 tools
 	* ec2-add-keypair pstam-keypair
 	* paste the contents of the private key into a new file "id_rsa-pstam-keypair" (You want the lines with ===== and everything in between)